ibilalkayy/ibilalkayy/README.md

 I am a:

 - Creator: [Code Roamer](https://www.youtube.com/@coderoamer) YouTube channel which has 350+ videos, 74k+ viewers and 3000+ subscribers.
-- Writer: [Hashnode](https://ibilalkayy.hashnode.dev/) which has 150+ followers, 90+ blogs and 12k+ viewers.
 - Community Builder: [AWS community](https://aws.amazon.com/developer/community/community-builders/) which has more than 100k members.

 #### Projects

-- A budget planning application in CLI called [flow](https://github.com/ibilalkayy/flow).
+- A budget planning application in CLI called [move](https://github.com/ibilalkayy/move).
-- A project management application in CLI called [proctl](https://github.com/ibilalkayy/proctl).
+- Search and replace text across different files and folders using the CLI tool called [move](https://github.com/ibilalkayy/move).
-- A software automatically [takes the backup](https://github.com/ibilalkayy/Automatic-Backup-and-Monitoring-Software) from your computer.
+- Automatically takes the [backup](https://github.com/ibilalkayy/Automatic-Backup-and-Monitoring-Software) from your computer.

 #### Contact Information